cooperativ-labs/private-offering-contract/README.md

 # Private Offering Smart Contracts

+**Disclaimer:** These contracts are tested but have not been independently audited.
+Use at your own risk.

 ### Overview

 Syndicate, developed by Cooperativ Labs Inc., is a solution for launching and managing private security offerings on Ethereum and Polygon.
 It streamlines the investment process, enabling efficient management of syndication deals.
 Learn more at Cooperativ.io.